ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 Current release is an ASP.NET Core 3.1 framework-dependent application so it means that you have to install ASP.NET Core 3.1 Runtime on the server.

-The main reason for not publishing it as a self-contained application is simple: the size of the package will be much higher than the framework-dependent one.
-If you want to deploy BuggyAmb as a self-contained application then you can download the source code and publish with that option.
+The main reason for not publishing it as a self-contained application is simple: the size of the package will be much higher than the framework-dependent one when it is deployed as self-contained application because the .NET Core libraries required to run the application will also be shipped with the application.
+If you want to deploy BuggyAmb as a self-contained application then you can download the source code and publish like that.

+<h2>How to run BuggyAmb</h2>

 You can run BuggyAmb as a standalone application or you can host it on IIS.
+Please check the release information for installing the correct version of .NET Core.
+The initial release of BuggyAmb is an ASP.NET Core 3.1 application so you will need .NET Core 3.1 runtime / SDK or ASP.NET Core 3.1 should be installed on your machine.

-If you are going to host BuggyAmb on IIS then we recommended installing the Hosting Bundle which includes the both 32bit and 64bit versions of .NET Core Runtime and IIS support (ASP.NET Core Module - ANCM).
+If you are going to host BuggyAmb on IIS then I recommended you to install the Hosting Bundle which includes both 32bit and 64bit versions of .NET Core Runtime and IIS support (ASP.NET Core Module - ANCM).

-To install .NET Core 3.1 / ASP.NET Core 3.1 visit https://dotnet.microsoft.com/download/dotnet-core/3.1.

 You can run the following command on command prompt to see which versions are installed on your machine:

 > dotnet --info

-<h2>Standalone Application</h2>
+To install .NET Core SDK, Runtime or IIS Hosting Bundle, visit https://dotnet.microsoft.com/download/dotnet-core/.

+If you are using the first release of BuggyAmb then you need .NET Core 3.1: https://dotnet.microsoft.com/download/dotnet-core/3.1.

+Once again, please install IIS Hosting Bundle if you are going to host BuggyAmb on IIS.

+<h2>Running as standalone application (no web server is needed)</h2>

-This is the easiest way to run BuggyAmb if you don't want to install / use IIS.
+This is the easiest way to run BuggyAmb if you don't want to install IIS.
 However in this case you will need to manage the process startup.
 Also note that the BuggyAmb application is "buggy" and it will most probably crash due to different reasons.
 Although this is one of the purposes of this application (investigating crash problems), you may need to start your application once again after it crashes.
 If you want to automate process management then go with hosting on IIS instructions.

 Here are the instructions to run BuggyAmb as a standalone application: